AdobeDocs/adobeio-runtime/getting_started/setup.md

 # Setting up Your Environment

-> Note: these instructions assume that you have already acquired a namespace and have a valid namespace/authorization stored at ~/.wskprops
-> If you have not already, please [Request a Trial](../overview/request_a_trial.md)

 Before you can create and run actions, you have to install and configure a couple of tools on your machine.
+Please note that for some of the steps (creating integrations in I/O Console) you need to have System Administrator or Developer Role permissions.
+If you don&rsquo;t have those, you need either to be provisioned with these permissions or someone from your team has to share the credentials.

 ## Step 1: Install aio CLI and wsk CLI